How To Join Picture Frame Corners

 For larger frame projects where a V-nailer is going to be used, the business end of the nailer will already have a 90-degree “v” that will align and hold two frame rails in place for the v-nail to be embedded.

-A miter saw, a biscuit jointer, a 90-degree corner clamp, some wood glue, four biscuits, maybe some brads for smaller frames, and you have all you need to create a frame for your painting, or your kids’ school photographs, or whatever else needs framing.
+A miter saw, a biscuit jointer, a 90-degree corner clamp, some wood glue, four biscuits, and maybe some brads for smaller frames, and you have all you need to create a frame for your painting, or your kids’ school photographs, or whatever else needs framing.

 For larger projects, perhaps a pocket screw joinery or splines will be needed; and for even larger framing projects, a v-nailer and v-nails.

-The basics are still the same, though: a true and clean 45-degree cut, wood glue, and a joinery plan.
+The basics are still the same, though a true and clean 45-degree cut, wood glue, and a joinery plan.
 Before you know it, you’re hanging that frame on your wall after a job well done.